Hajo Herrmann: The night air war

+On 22 April, Herrmann was authorized to setup the Nachtjagdversuchskommando (NJVK—Night Fighter Test Detachment) at Brandenburg-Briest which became operational in early May.
+On 4 May, NJVK was equipped with fourteen aircraft at Brandenburg-Briest, twelve Fw 190As and two Messerschmitt Bf 109G fighters, and two further Fw 190A fighters based at Staaken.

+He played a role in the creation of night fighter wing Jagdgeschwader 300 Wilde Sau (Wild Boar) using day fighters at night in response to the night raids of RAF Bomber Command on Germany in mid-1943.
+As a single seat night fighter he scored 9 victories.
+On 5 September, Herrmann was injured in a flight accident when his Fieseler Fi 156 Storch C-3 (Werknummer 1297—factory number) suffered engine failure during takeoff at Hennef.
+On 12 October, Herrmann was again injured when technical malfunction of his Messerschmitt Me 210 A-1 (Werknummer 6019) forced him to make a gear-up landing at Le Bourget Airfield.

-In December 1943 Herrmann was appointed Luftwaffe Inspector of Aerial Defence.
+In December 1943, Herrmann was appointed Inspector of Night Fighters.
 By 1944 he was Inspector General of night fighters and received the Knight's Cross with Oak Leaves and Swords.
 At the end of 1944 he led the 9th Air Division.

 Herrmann was a leading exponent of the tactical deployment of Rammjäger Sonderkommando Elbe (ram fighters), sent into action in April 1945.
 Suicide pilot volunteers, often aged 18 to 20, were to be trained only to be competent enough to control specially lightened and unarmoured Bf 109 fighters and bring down Allied bombers by ramming the tail or control surfaces with the propellers of their aircraft and bailing out if possible.
 Herrmann's intention was to gather a large number of these fighters for a one-off attack on the USAAF bomber formations in the hope of causing enough losses to curtail the bombing offensive for a few months.
 Fuel shortages prevented employment of the large numbers necessary, although from one mission of this type, on 7 April 1945, of the 120 fighters thus committed only 15 returned.
+On 11 May 1945, Herrmann was captured by Soviet forces and held prisoner of war for 10 years and returned to Germany in October 1955.

 Law career and Nazi activism

-Herrmann surrendered to Soviet forces after the war, was held prisoner for 10 years and returned to Germany in 1955.
 Then he studied law and settled in Düsseldorf.
 He defended Otto Ernst Remer, the head of the neo-Nazi Socialist Reich Party and the Holocaust deniers David Irving and Fred A. Leuchter.
 Hermann's affinity for Remer, a committed Nazi and former Wehrmacht officer, was rooted in their mutual Holocaust denial activities.
 In October 1999 he had another interview with historians Colin Heaton and Jon Guttman.
 Heaton had been interviewing Herrmann for over ten years.

 In 1959 Herrmann married the German soprano Ingeborg Reichelt.
 The couple had two children.